fabiomarcellusdev/fabiomarcellusdev/README.md

 # Hi, I’m Fabio 👋

-Software Engineer with ~5 years of professional experience building modern web applications and developer tooling.
+Frontend Senior Software Engineer with more than 5 years of professional experience building modern web applications and developer tooling.

 I enjoy working on complex UI systems where architecture, performance, accessibility, and long-term maintainability matter just as much as shipping features.